sareetb/pmaxdash_ext/walkthrough.md

 Run the following command and follow the steps:

-Make sure to have your developer token and MCC ID on hand.
+Make sure to have your developer token and MCC ID on hand, in addition to the rest of the credentials generated .

+When prompted, choose N to enter credentials one by one.

 ```bash
 npm init gaarf-wf@latest -- --answers=answers.json